Jana is a frugal DIY addict who is always testing fitness and work-from-home ideas as well as natural health tips for both humans and pets.

 If you do not have distilled or otherwise filtered water, it could be tempting to use tap water.
 Please, don't.
 This recipe calls for organic ACV and tap water contains chemicals, which defeats the purpose.
 If you are starting with just a single jar, then you don't need a lot of water anyway and a small bottle of distilled water is very affordable.

 Stir until the sugar or honey is completely dissolved and then pour it carefully into the glass container.
 Watch those apple pieces float!
 Don't fill the container completely, though.
-Stop when the water is about two centimeters away from the jar's edge.
-During the fermentation process, sometimes everything gets pushed upwards.
+Stop when the water is about two centimetres away from the jar's edge.
+During the fermentation process, the apples are pushed upwards.
 I learned the hard way when an entire shelf in my closet flooded.

 A traditional jar lid will prevent a successful batch of ACV.
 In order to turn into vinegar, the brew needs oxygen.
 Since insects love the scent of fermenting apples and dust is a problem, leaving it completely open is not an option either.
 Here's where cheesecloth comes in handy.